 By Lambert Strether of Corrente.

 “F.C.C.
 Repeals Net Neutrality Rules” [New York Times].
 “The agency scrapped so-called net neutrality regulations that prohibited broadband providers from blocking websites or charging for higher-quality service or certain content.
 The federal government will also no longer regulate high-speed internet delivery as if it were a utility, like phone services….
 Despite all the uproar, it is unclear how much will change for internet users.
 The rules were essentially a protective measure, largely meant to prevent telecom companies from favoring some sites over others.
-And .”
+And major telecom companies have promised consumers that their experiences online would not change.”
 Uh huh.

 “FCC Vote Will Crush Rural Broadband and Entrepreneurship” [Daily Yonder].
 From the article: